manimovassagh/go-keycloack/README.md

 ### Set Up Environment Variables

 Create a `.env` file in the project root directory and set the necessary environment variables:
+Obviously you should use your own variables. the followings are only samples :)

 ```sh
 KEYCLOAK_URL=http://localhost:8080